20 January 2021 - Reading time: 4 Minutes

-In an increasingly globalised world, there is a vast array of opportunities for businesses to explore.
+In this increasingly globalised world, there is a vast array of opportunities for businesses to explore.
 For companies looking to expand their international reach, payroll is one of the biggest consideration factors.
-Operating in multiple countries has its fair share of challenges: each region has its own local legislative requirements, and complying with these is crucial in maintaining both reputation and revenue.
-Here’s how outsourcing can help:
+Operating in multiple countries has its fair share of challenges: each country has its own local legislative requirements, and complying with these is crucial in maintaining both reputation and revenue.

-Globalisation can be expensive; thus, organisations look to save money wherever possible.
-By outsourcing, an organisation can allow for the appropriate level to be paid in a lower cost location.
-Once you combine that with the savings which come from consolidation and automation, an organisation will be much better placed to move forward with globalisation plans.
+To lessen the complication, another model to control cost is by outsourcing, which can allow an organization to appropriate level to be paid in a lower cost location.
+Once you combine that with the savings which come from consolidation and automation, an organisation will be much better placed to secure the cost control.

 Payroll mistakes can be hugely detrimental to a business.
 When it comes to globalisation, it's likely that you will be dealing with different tax regulations and payroll systems.
-Unless you have fully trained, an automated system and capable payroll staff, who are more than adept with what can sometimes be the incredibly complex regulations in place in different markets, your payroll department will probably end up making the occasional mistake.
+Unless you have fully trained, an automated system and capable payroll staff, who are more than adept and continuously follow the incredibly complex regulations in place in different markets, your payroll department may probably end up making the occasional mistake.

 Operating on a global scale means increasing your workforce across several countries and even continents.
 Whilst your staff may be highly skilled, there is always the chance that one of them will fall sick or be on holiday.
 Even the slightest change to routine can cause payroll departments difficulties.
 With offices all over the world, it's crucial to ensure that organisational output remains unaffected.
 Outsourcing payroll is a sure-fire way to ensure nothing changes irrespective of illness or holidays.
 It also saves vast amounts of time and provide piece of mind, simply because you won't have to help new members of staff get to grips with your payroll system.

-SD Worx is a global Payroll and HR service provider.
-During our 70 years history we have acquired an extraordinary amount of expertise in Payroll, HR and Tax & Legal matters across the globe.
-Today, more than 60,000 large and small organizations around the globe rely on our expertise.
+SD Worx is the leading provider of People Solutions with European roots and global reach.
+Our International People Solutions help businesses and HR adapt to the new world of work.
+During our 75 years history we have acquired an extraordinary amount of expertise in Payroll, HR and Tax & Legal matters across the globe.
+Today, more than 70,000 large and small organizations around the globe rely on our expertise.